 - Funeral Home Associate

 - Family Services Assistant (FSA)

 - Apprentice Funeral Director

-In the United States, there were 36,100 jobs for Funeral Attendant in 2016.
+There were about 36,100 jobs for Funeral Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Funeral Attendant by 2026.
-There will be an estimated 5,600 positions for Funeral Attendant per year.
+Due to new job openings and attrition, there will be an average of 5,600 job openings in this field each year.

 The states with the most job growth for Funeral Attendant are New Jersey, Maine, and Colorado.
 Watch out if you plan on working in Kansas, Illinois, or New Mexico.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Funeral Attendant